SeunAkanji/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-function that copies the string pointed to by src
+program that generates random valid passwords for the program